jamescherti/persist-text-scale.el/README.md

 ## Features

 - Automatically saves and restores the text scale for every buffer.
 - Periodically autosaves every `persist-text-scale-autosave-interval` seconds.
+(You can set it to `nil` to disable it, or specify a number of seconds to enable it.)
 - Supports shared text scaling for buffer categories.
 - Provides fully customizable logic for grouping buffers by text scale.
 - Lightweight, efficient, and requires minimal configuration.